 |

-Open Postal Shipment: postal shipment that was delivered by a sender in an un-sealed envelope or as postcard |
+Open postal shipment: postal shipment that was delivered by a sender in an un-sealed envelope or as postcard |

-Sealed Postal Shipment: postal shipment that was delivered by a sender in a sealed envelope |
+Sealed postal shipment: postal shipment that was delivered by a sender in a sealed envelope |

-Reply Shipment: envelope or postcard that is enclosed with a mailing for the purpose of reply |
+Reply postal shipment: envelope or postcard that is enclosed with a mailing for the purpose of reply |

 |